FreeAndFair/ColoradoRLA/docs/methodology.md

 design artifacts captured in our distributed version control system like any other engineering artifact.

-When a defect is noticed either by Free & Fair or the Colorado CDOS, it will be immediately logged in the issue tracking system.
+When a defect is noticed either by Free & Fair or the Colorado Department of State, it will be immediately logged in the issue tracking system.
 Within a day of entry to the system, each issue will be categorized and assigned to a team member who will be responsible for driving the